annakins/Skyrim/Follower Features.md

     - The line won't pop up again until after 24 game hours, and even then, the chances are fairly low due to the conditions set (unless you have a habit of being in the same place, with 5 or more ale on your person)

 ## Bleedout Lines
 - By default, bleedout dialogue works if your character is not *essential*.
-If your character is set to essential, find a spot to add the following: `Actorname.AllowBleedoutDialogue(true)`.
+If your character is set to *essential*, find a spot to add the following: `Actorname.AllowBleedoutDialogue(true)`.
 For me, I placed it in one of the first dialogue options when an actor is recruited (so, something that does not repeat).
 - Make a bleedout variable.

 ![img](https://imgur.com/1GyiUAY.png)
-- Go into your follower's FollowQuest.
+- Go into your follower's **FollowQuest**.
 - Add a new scene.
 Check the box for `Interruptible`.
 - Right-click and **Add Phase at End**.
 - Add your follower as an actor.